kristianmandrup/model-mw/README.md

 When the runner is done, the `on-success` (or on-error if errors) function is called.
-Any Mw-component always has access to the runner, and can f.ex use `has-errors` or similar for decisions in its `run` method, such as whether it should abort etc. (TODO: make "abortion" simpler).
+Any Mw-component always has access to the runner, and can f.ex use `has-errors` or similar for decisions in its `run` method, such as whether it should abort etc.

 ```livescript
 done-fun = ->